Yuelioi/docs-v3/Ue/blueprint/zh/DMX/Get All Fixtures Of Category.md

 ---
-display_name: Get All Fixtures Of Category
+title: Get All Fixtures Of Category
 order: 31
 ---
 ## Navigation